727724eucs286/Dance-Instructor-Application-System/README.md

 # Dance-Instructor-Application-System
-To Create a dance instructor Application System with organised data
+Dance Instructor Application System is a platform designed to connect students with qualified dance instructors, allowing efficient management of classes, schedules, registrations, and instructor profiles.